A little about me

 My philosophy

 We are miraculous beings!
-By exercising our bodies, eating to address our unique bio-individuality and making time for meditation, rest and recovery, we have the potential to elevate and deepen our physical, emotional, mental and spiritual health and well-being.
+By exercising our bodies, eating to address our unique bio-individuality and making time for meditation, rest and recovery, we have the potential to elevate and deepen our physical, mental and spiritual health and well-being.

 I find great meaning and pleasure in studying and sharing this work, and I consider it a true honor to be on a path of service.